- 19 Nov 2021

 Further Support

-For further information or assistance on the above contact our Support Team on 0800 326 5561 or email support@joblogic.com.
-Alternatively, our Account and Project Management teams can be reached by emailing accountmanager@joblogic.com or projectmanager@joblogic.com respectively.
+For further information or assistance on the above, contact our Support Team on 0800 326 5561 or email support@joblogic.com.
+Alternatively, our Customer Success Management team can be reached by emailing accountmanager@joblogic.com.

 Publishing Details